Autonomous communities of Spain: Decentralisation model

 The Spanish model is generally considered by foreign political scientists and scholars as "a federal system with certain peculiarities".
 However it is also described as a decentralised unitary country.
 While sovereignty is vested in the nation as a whole, represented in the central institutions of government, the nation has, to varying degrees, devolved power to the communities.

 This unique framework of territorial administration has been labeled by the Constitutional Court as the "State of Autonomous Communities", (Note: "State of Autonomies" (in Spanish: Estado de las Autonomías, in Basque: Autonomien Estatuaren, in Catalan/Valencian: Estat de les Autonomies, in Galician: Estado das Autonomías).
 Also known as "Autonomous State" (in Spanish: Estado Autonómico, in Basque: Autonomia Estatuko, or Estatuaren, in Catalan/Valencian: Estat Autonòmic, in Galician: Estado Autonómico)) to avoid implying either a unitary or federal model.
 Some scholars have referred to the resulting system as a federal system in all but name, or a "federation without federalism".

 List of autonomous communities

-The official names of the autonomous communities can be in Spanish only (which applies to the majority of them), in the co-official language in the community only (as in the Valencian Community and the Balearic Islands), or in both Spanish and the co-official language (as in the Basque Country, Navarre and Galicia).
-Since 2006, Occitan—in its Aranese dialect—is also a co-official language in Catalonia, making it the only autonomous community whose name has three official variants (Spanish: Cataluña, Catalan: Catalunya, Occitan: Catalonha).
+Most autonomous communities are officially referred to by either their Spanish name (which is the case for the majority of them) or the name in the community's co-official language (as in the Valencian Community and the Balearic Islands).
+In the Basque Country, Navarre and Galicia, both forms are used.
+Since 2006, the Aranese standard of Occitan is also a co-official language in Catalonia, making it the only autonomous community whose name has three official variants (Spanish: Cataluña, Catalan: Catalunya, Occitan: Catalonha).